INSO-TUWien/portfoliometrix/readme.md

-*portfolio|metrix* is a prototype application for gathering, visualizing and analyzing software quality metrics on portfolio level.
+*portfoliotrix* is a prototype application for gathering, visualizing and analyzing software quality metrics on portfolio level.

 The application consists of three different parts: